 RPA drives virtual care adoption

 Every healthcare and hospital system across the globe currently find themselves challenged by COVID-19.
 Consequently, value-based care and healthcare efficacy have taken a back seat to the immediate needs of the pandemic.
 Hospitals and healthcare systems in the US are in the process of significant transformation in patient-physician engagement, scalability of healthcare operations and productivity, all while trying to achieve a lower total cost of care.
-Healthcare organizations are using intelligent automation to address these challenges.
+Healthcare organizations are using RPA and intelligent automation to address the challenges of virtual care.

 With half of all healthcare companies set to invest in Robotic Process Automation (RPA) over the next three years, healthcare executives will soon need to decide what their automation priorities are, whether that’s the digital front door, back-office or key financial processes.
 In the past many have reached for low-hanging fruit in their intelligent automation initiatives.
 Patient registration, appointment reminders and coding and billing are all solid candidates for automation but to open the digital front door of healthcare will require more from both telemedicine and healthcare business operations, who often struggle with manual steps and information silos.